Rule 5123-17-02 | Addressing major unusual incidents and unusual incidents to ensure health, welfare, and continuous quality improvement.

 (ii) Exploitation.
 "Exploitation" means the unlawful or improper act of using an individual or an individual's resources for monetary or personal benefit, profit, or gain.

 (v) Neglect.
-"Neglect" means when there is a duty to do so, failing to provide an individual with medical care, personal care, or other support that consequently results in serious injury or places an individual or another person at risk of serious injury.
+"Neglect" means when there is a duty to do so, failing to provide an individual with medical care, personal care, or other support that consequently results in death or serious injury or places an individual or another person at risk of serious injury.
 Serious injury means an injury that results in treatment by a physician, physician assistant, or nurse practitioner.

 (vi) Physical abuse.
 "Physical abuse" means the use of physical force that can reasonably be expected to result in physical harm to an individual.
 Such physical force may include, but is not limited to, hitting, slapping, pushing, or throwing objects at an individual.

 (vii) Prohibited sexual relations.
-"Prohibited sexual relations" means a developmental disabilities employee engaging in consensual sexual conduct or having consensual sexual contact with an individual who is not the employee's spouse, and for whom the developmental disabilities employee was employed or under contract to provide care or supervise the provision of care at the time of the incident.
+"Prohibited sexual relations" means a developmental disabilities employee engaging in consensual sexual conduct or having consensual sexual contact with an individual who is not the developmental disabilities employee's spouse, and for whom the developmental disabilities employee was employed or under contract to provide care or supervise the provision of care at the time of the incident.

 (viii) Rights code violation.
 "Rights code violation" means any violation of the rights enumerated in section 5123.62 of the Revised Code that creates a likely risk of harm to the health or welfare of an individual.

 (ix) Sexual abuse.
-"Sexual abuse" means unlawful sexual conduct or sexual contact as those terms are defined in section 2907.01 of the Revised Code and the commission of any act prohibited by Chapter 2907. of the Revised Code (e.g., public indecency, importuning, and voyeurism) when the sexual conduct, sexual contact, or act involves an individual.
+"Sexual abuse" means unlawful "sexual conduct" or "sexual contact" as those terms are defined in section 2907.01 of the Revised Code and the commission of any act prohibited by Chapter 2907. of the Revised Code (e.g., public indecency, importuning, and voyeurism) when the sexual conduct, sexual contact, or act involves an individual.

 (b) Category B